Crazy Crazy Feeling

-Crazy Crazy Feeling is a 2019 Telugu-language romantic comedy film directed by Sanjai Kartik and starring Viswant Duddumpudi and Palak Lalwani in the lead roles.
+Crazy Crazy Feeling is a 2019 Indian Telugu-language romantic comedy film directed by Sanjai Kartik and starring Viswant Duddumpudi and Palak Lalwani in the lead roles.
+The film's title is based on a song from Nenu Sailaja (2016).

 Plot

 The plot revolves around a youthful couple (Abhi and Spandana) who fall in love and problems that arise in their relationship.